Rodina (TV series)

 The series was broadcast in the Russian Federation on channel Russia-1, and produced by WeiT Media.
 The first episode aired on March 16, 2015, and the last on March 26, 2015.
 The series was a ratings hit, with the premiere the network's highest-rated show in two years.

 Overview

 The series begins in 1993.
 Marine Colonel Alexey Bragin and sniper Yuri Khamzin go missing during a military operation in the North Caucasus.

-Six years later, a joint force of the FSB's Alpha Group and Spetsnaz GRU raids a terrorist camp in the North Caucasus.
+In 1999, a joint force of the FSB's Alpha Group and Spetsnaz GRU raids a terrorist camp in the North Caucasus.
 Capturing a bunker, they find a bearded Colonel Bragin chained to a wall.
 Bragin's liberation becomes a media event.
 Physically and psychologically exhausted by long years of torture and solitary confinement, Bragin begins working with doctors and psychologists, as well as Anna Zimina, an expert analyst from the FSB's Counterterrorism Center.

 At the heart of the plot is a confrontation between Bragin, who is experiencing post-traumatic stress disorder and is suspected of recruiting terrorists, and Anna, the FSB officer assigned to investigate him.